k155cvut/cart/docs/practicals/Georeferencing.md

 ## Assignment 03
-!!! abstract "My favourite artist tour"
+!!! abstract "Urban development of the city"
     **TASK:**

     Make a map showing the urban expansion of chosen city (your hometown, the capital of your country, ...).
 Derived the extent of built-up areas from old maps (try to show at least three time periods including this year).
 Try to quantify the change (in relative and absolute numbers).